 If you’d just like to ‘window shop’, our Foster Care Center is located at N5462 County W, Saxeville, WI.

 We adopt out cats and kittens directly.
-Costs are $85 for one or $150.
-Fees include: spay/neuter, distemper and rabies vaccines, Feline Leukemia testing, deworming, ear mite and flea treatment.
-To fill out an adoption application for a TLC cat or kitten, please download an adoption application below, scan and then email it to email@example.com
+Costs are $85 for one or $150 for two.
+Fees include: spay/neuter, distemper and rabies vaccines, Feline Leukemia/FIV testing, deworming, ear mite and flea treatment.
+To fill out an adoption application for a TLC cat or kitten, please download an adoption application below, scan and then email it to firstname.lastname@example.org

 OR mail it to:

 The Lost Companion, P.O.
 Box 282, Wild Rose, WI 54984

 – Download our Cat Adoption Application as a PDF here (then scan and email it to us, or mail it)

 We partner with other nonprofit organizations to adopt out the homeless cats and kittens we rescue: